Rank-preserving geometric means of positive semi-definite matrices: Introduction

 The present paper seeks to extend geometric means defined on the open cone $\mathrm{P_n}$ to the the set of positive semi-definite matrices of fixed rank $p$, denoted by $\Sy$, which lies on the boundary of $\mathrm{P_n}$.
 Our motivation is primarily computational: with the growing use of low-rank approximations of matrices as a way to retain tractability in large-scale applications, there is a need to extend the calculus of positive definite matrices to their low-rank counterparts.
 The classical approach in the literature is to extend the definition of a mean from the interior of the cone to the boundary of the cone by a continuity argument.
 As a consequence, this topic has not received much attention.
 This approach has however serious limitations from a computational viewpoint because it is not rank-preserving.
 For instance Ando's geometric mean of two semi-definite matrices having rank $p<n/2$ is almost surely null {with this definition}.

 We depart from this approach by viewing a rank $p$ positive semi-definite matrix as the projection of a positive definite matrix in a $p$-dimensional subspace.
 Our proposed mean lies in the mean subspace, a well-defined and classical concept.
-The proposed mean is rank-preserving, and it possesses all the properties listed above, {modulo a few adaptations imposed by a rank-preserving concept}: (P1) is impossible {unless} the rank of $AB$ is {equal to} the rank of $A$ and $B$.
-Indeed, as the mean must preserve the rank, it can not be equal to $(AB)^{1/2}$ if the latter condition is not satisfied. {Also} (P6) will be shown to be impossible to retain when the rank is preserved.
+The proposed mean is rank-preserving, and it possesses all the properties listed above, {modulo a few adaptations imposed by a rank-preserving concept}: (P1) is impossible to retain {unless} the rank of $AB$ is {equal to} the rank of $A$ and $B$.
+Indeed, as the mean must preserve the rank, it can not be equal to $(AB)^{1/2}$ if the latter condition is not satisfied.
+In turn, as $A$ and $B$ are supposed to commute it means that they must be supported by the same subspace. {Also} (P6) will be shown to be impossible to retain when the rank is preserved.
 Indeed it is this property {that causes} Ando's geometric mean of two matrices of sufficiently small rank {to be} almost surely null.
 In (P7) inversion must obviously be replaced with pseudo-inversion.
-Letting $A\circ B$ denote the desired mean in $\Sy$, we suggest to replace those three properties with: \begin{itemize} \item[(P1')] Consistency with scalars: if $A,B$ commute and $AB$ has rank $p$, $A\circ B=(AB)^{1/2}$. \item[(P6')] Invariance to scalings and rotations.
-For $(\mu,P)\in \RR^*_+ \times \mathrm{O(n)}$ we have $(\mu P^TA\mu P)\circ (\mu P^TB\mu P)=\mu P^T(A\circ B )\mu P$. \item[(P7')] Self-duality $(A\circ B)^{\dag} =A^{\dag}\circ B^{\dag}$, where $\dag$ is the pseudo-inversion. \end{itemize}
+Letting $A\circ B$ denote the desired mean in $\Sy$, we suggest to replace those three properties with: \begin{itemize} \item[(P1')] Consistency with scalars.
+If $A,B$ commute and are supported by the same subspace, $A\circ B=(AB)^{1/2}$. \item[(P6')] Invariance to scalings and rotations.
+For $(\mu,P)\in \RR^*_+ \times \mathrm{O(n)}$ we have $(\mu P^TA\mu P)\circ (\mu P^TB\mu P)=\mu P^T(A\circ B )\mu P$. \item[(P7')] Self-duality. $(A\circ B)^{\dag} =A^{\dag}\circ B^{\dag}$, where $\dag$ is the pseudo-inversion. \end{itemize}

 {In the recent work \cite{bonnabel-sepulchre-simax}, we used a Riemannian framework to introduce a geometric mean of two matrices in $\Sy$ that was shown to satisfy those properties.
-The present paper further develops the concept by providing an inutitive characterization and a closed formula for its calculation.
-Furthermore, we show that the concept extends to the definition of a geometric mean for an arbitrary number of matrices, thereby providing the low-rank counterpart of recent work on positive definite matrices \cite{ando, petz,bhatia-2006}}.
+The present paper further develops the concept by providing an intuitive characterization and a closed formula for its calculation.
+Furthermore, we show that the concept extends to the definition of a geometric mean for an arbitrary number of matrices, thereby providing a low-rank counterpart of recent work on positive definite matrices \cite{ando,petz,bhatia-2006,holbrook,Bini}.